austin-bagwell/logistics-dashboard/README.md

-I'm working on creating a full-stack logistics dashboard using vanilla JavaScript, HTML, and CSS.
+This is (well, will be!) a logistics dashboard using vanilla JavaScript, HTML, and CSS.
 Charts will be created with Charts.js (or D3.js?) using data pulled from a local MySQL database.

 Loosely basing the design off of this: https://demos.creative-tim.com/light-bootstrap-dashboard/examples/dashboard.html